Be sure to take your music with you

 Put All Your iTunes Content In a Single Folder

-If you know the basics of how iTunes works, you probably know that the app doesn’t really need to copy your music files to its folders to play them.
+If you know the basics of how iTunes works, you probably know that the app doesn’t need to copy your music files to its folders to play them.
 Your songs could be anywhere on your machine and you can still find, organize, and play them in the app.

 Because of the nature of the app, there’s no one folder that you can copy from your old computer to the new one and get your library migrated.
-But, there’s actually a feature in iTunes that lets you put all of your files in a single folder.
+But, there’s a feature in iTunes that lets you put all of your files in a single folder.
 It’s called consolidating files and you can do it from within the app on your computer.

 Your files will continue to exist at their original location and the following procedure will only make a copy of those files in the iTunes folder.
 You want to make sure there’s enough storage on your computer as you’ll have a total of two copies of each of your iTunes files.